MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-how-to-collaborate-distribute-dashboards-reports.md

 After they install the app, they can view it in their browser or mobile device.

-For your users to view your app, either they need to have a Power BI Pro license, too, or the app needs to be stored in a Power BI Premium capacity.
+For your users to view your app, they need a Power BI Pro license, too, or the app needs to be stored in a Power BI Premium capacity.
 Read [What is Power BI Premium?](../admin/service-premium-what-is.md) for details.

 You can publish apps to people outside your organization, too.
 They can view and interact with the app content, but can't share it with others.
 Now you can create *template apps* and deploy them to any Power BI customer.